kanine/bomWeather-2020/README.md

 # bomWeather - Work in Progress

-bomWeather - Australian Forecast and Observation Rainmeter Skin for Australia
+bomWeather - Australian Weather Rainmeter Skin based on the Bureau of Meteorology data

 Installation
 ============